spiffe/spiffe/standards/SPIFFE_Broker_API.md

 If the referenced workload does not exist or is not entitled to receive any JWT bundles, then the server MUST respond with an appropriate gRPC status code as specified in [Section 4.8](#48-workload-references-and-svid-entitlements).
 Under such a case, the Broker MAY attempt to reconnect with another call to the `SubscribeToJWTBundles` RPC after a backoff.

-As mentioned in [Stream Responses](#43-stream-responses), each `SubscribeToJWTBundlesResponse` response contains the complete set of authorized JWT bundles of the workload at that point in time.
+As mentioned in [Stream Responses](#44-stream-responses), each `SubscribeToJWTBundlesResponse` response contains the complete set of authorized JWT bundles of the workload at that point in time.
 As such, if the server redacts bundles from a subsequent response that was in context of the referenced workload the Broker SHOULD cease using the redacted bundles.
-This includes situations where the server returns a Permission denied, where the Broker is expected to drop all previous received bundles.
+This includes situations where the server returns a `PermissionDenied`, in which case the Broker is expected to drop all previously received bundles **for the referenced workload only**; bundles held on behalf of other workloads MUST NOT be affected (see [Section 4.2 Remote procedure scope](#42-remote-procedure-scope)).

 ## Appendix A. Sample Implementation State Machines